-Brazos Higher Education is a classic example of a company that should make the big student loan lenders worried if they streamline their borrower application process.
-Brazos is a non-profit lender in Waco, TX that exclusively makes loans to Texas residents.
+Brazos Higher Education is a classic example of a company that should make the big student loan lenders worried.
+Brazos, a Waco Texas non-profit, has been around since 1975.
+Through their website studentloans.com, they provide low cost student loan refinancing and Parent Loans exclusively to Texas residents..

 Why should you care about Brazos if you live in Texas and have student loans?
 In many cases, they offer much lower interest rates than the big names in student loan refinancing.
 They also happen to offer Student Loan Planner readers a large cash back bonus if you apply through our link (check the main refi page for the latest bonus).